SWxTREC/vector/README.md

 After a few minutes, you will see the changes at the GitHub-hosted site https://swxtrec.github.io/vector.

 You can run this script from any branch, but the site should reflect the content of the current master branch.

-## FAQs and Help

-### VECTOR-specific common issues, gotchas

-Any kind of project-specific issues that would pop up goes here, as well as any quirks or inconsistencies within the project (e.g. hacks, workarounds, "I don't know why this works but....")

-## External Resources

-Useful documentation that isn't ours (for example, in LaTiS, maybe links to Scala documentation, or higher level topics like RDB and Data Model articles/resources)